About NO2

 NO2Trends

 Seven of the ten countries with the highest NO2 exposures are in the Middle East including Bahrain, Qatar, Kuwait, Lebanon, and the United Arab Emirates.
-Russia and Turkey also experience high NO2 levels.
+Singapore and Monaco also experience high NO2 levels.
 High-income countries are experiencing a rapid decline in NO2 exposures over time as a result of sustained policy action and technological advancements.

 Many cities have implemented measures to reduce traffic- related air pollution.
-For instance, London’s Ultra Low Emission Zone initiative delivered a 36% reduction in NO2 in the first six months after its launch in 2019.
+For instance, London’s Ultra Low Emission Zone initiative delivered a 36% reduction in NO2 in the first six months after its launch in 2019; in 2024, London met the Air Quality Standards for NO2 for the first time.
 Traffic measures like this have yielded air quality improvements in other cities as well.
+The city of Dakar (Senegal) launched a fully electric bus rapid transport system, a first in Africa.